Mixed Poisson distributions in exact solutions of stochastic auto-regulation models: Results

 \section{Results}

-To place our results for the auto-activation and auto-repression models in context, we will find it useful to compare these results with those derived for the linear pulsing model in ~\cite{iyer-biswas}.
+To place our results for the auto-activation and auto-repression models in context, we will find it useful to compare these results with those derived for the linear pulsing model in \cite{iyer-biswas}.
 Both auto-regulation models reduce to the linear pulsing model (LPM) in the limit where the auto-activation strength, $a$, or the auto-repression strength, $r$, tends to $0$.
-In ~\cite{iyer-biswas} we have shown how the `phase-diagram' of all possible distributions for the linear pulsing model can be drawn in terms of the two scaled rates $c_{f}/p_{d}$ and $c_{b}/p_{d}$.
+In ~\cite{iyer-biswas} we have also shown how the `phase-diagram' of all possible distributions for the LPM can be classified in terms of the two rescaled dimensionless rates $c_{f}/p_{d}$ and $c_{b}/p_{d}$.